vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 #### Is tomorrow a trash bin day

-Check if tomorrow is a any waste pickup day.
+Check if tomorrow is any waste pickup day.
 This sensor will be named `sensor.waste_tomorrow`.

 ```yaml